identity-com/gateway-protocol-evm/README.md

 ### EIP-4626: Tokenized Vault

 The Gateway Protocol may require gatekeepers to deposit a minimum amount of stake to participate in a network (ie joining a network and charging for gateway token operations).
 The EIP-4626 standard is used by the gateway protocol staking contract to facilitate users depositing stake in the approved ERC-20 token and redeeming stake to retreive their deposited assets.
+The staking vault is **non-yield bearing** and depositied assets mint shares at a 1:1 ratio to the ERC-20 token used for deposits.

 The only functionallity the gateway protocol adds on-top of the EIP-4626 is a minimum stake amount that can be set by the protocol admin.
 The protocol enforces this minimum stake on gatekeepers on all gateway token operations that involve a charge.